RoboMaster-Club/Electrical-System/BoilerBotElectricalSystemMonitor/README.md

       1. Open `.code-workspace` configuration file
       2. Modify the path so that they match your computer's setting
       3. [ ] Todo: use system path?
-7. Compile and upload `src/global/global.ino` to the ESP32
+7. Compile and upload `global.ino` to the ESP32

 ## Todos